LucPalmieri/Nardonella-NARMHE1-genome/README.md

 ## Supplementary information - Draft Genome Sequence of *Nardonella dryophthoridicola* NARMHE1, Endosymbiont of *Metamasius hemipterus*.
-You will find below the codes, the list of programs, and parameters I used to generate and analyze the draft genome of *Nardonella* strain NARMHE1.
-In this repository you can also find Oxford Nanopore run reports and a folder containing the alignement used to run the phylogenetic analysis.
-For more information see the [Microbiology Resources Announcement, Volume 11 Issue 11  e00738-22.
+Below, you will find the codes, the list of programs, and the parameters I used to generate and analyze the draft genome of *Nardonella* strain NARMHE1.
+This repository also contains Oxford Nanopore run reports and a folder with the alignment used for the phylogenetic analysis.
+For more information, see the [Microbiology Resources Announcement, Volume 11 Issue 11 e00738-22.
 [DOI](https://doi.org/10.1128/mra.00738-22)]

 ## 1 - Sorting bacteria from host sequences.

 First, convert target fastq.gz to fasta files using [Seqtk](https://github.com/lh3/seqtk)
-**only fasta files can be used on blastn**
+> **Note:** Only fasta files can be used on blastn.

 For Illumina reads: